-- Strategic action plan

 - Audience and engagement plan

-- Workforce development plan
+- Equality action plan

 - Environmental sustainability policy and action plan

+- Digital policy and plan

 Site development plans outline individual plans for each museum and gallery within the LMG family and are updated annually.
 Departmental team plans detail activity that individual teams will deliver across the service.
 From these, individual work plans and objectives for each staff member are updated within the framework of Leeds City Council's appraisal system.